erkandem/ogame-raid-radar/README.md

 ## How is it done?
 First forget about Newton, heliocentric view, or physics in general.
 The idea here is to get a visualisation logic.
-So:
+Imagine:
  - All `planets` exist around a fictional `center of the universe (x = 0, y = 0)`.
- - The distance of a planet from the core of the universe represents its solar system position in the game.
+ - The `galaxy` and `solar system` are represented by an angle.
- - The `galaxy` and `solar system` are represented by an angle. much like second relate to minute on a regular analog clock.
+ - The distance (radius) of a planet from the core of the universe represents the planets position in a `solar system`.

 Here is the math behind it: